 Without intervention, you’ll likely lose relationships.
 Your health gradually deteriorates.
 Depending on the drugs you use, you’re at high risk of suffering from an accidental overdose.
 Overdose can lead to death.

 Even though the disease carries a relapse potential, it responds well to treatment.
 Many achieve sobriety that lasts a lifetime.
 Others may relapse and then get additional help for addiction.
 There’s nothing wrong with doing detox or rehab until you get it.
 No matter where you’re at right now, it’s possible to overcome addiction.
-At Serenity House Detox, we start you off right.
+At Serenity House Detox & Recovery, we start you off right.
 You don’t have to keep using when you want to stop.
 Call us at 866-294-5306 today to connect with an intake specialist.